griffda/PROCESS-/README.md

 ## Unit Tests

-The PROCESS code uses Googletest framework for unit testing.
-The instructions for adding unit tests is in the repository file `unit-testing-guide.md` ([here](https://git.ccfe.ac.uk/process/process/blob/develop/unit-testing-guide.md))
+The PROCESS code uses PyTest for its unit testing framework.
+See the `tests` folder in the repository.

 ## Profiling